taddison/personal-site/content/blog/2020/07/using-gistpad-to-manage-your-github-digital-gardens/index.md

 date: "2020-07-31T00:00:00.0Z"
 ---

-I love [GistPad] - it's redefined my expecations for the user experience of working with documents backed by a DVCS like GitHub.
-[VSCode] is already a superlative editor - the [GistPad] extension takes it to the next level.
+I love [GistPad] - it has redefined how I think about working with a markdown based wiki in GitHub.
+[VSCode] is my preferred editor for markdown - adding the [Gistpad extension][gistpad] takes it to the next level.

 ## From work journal to digital garden

 I previously wrote about [keeping a work journal with VSCode], and while it was OK, the friction of git (pull, commit, push) really broke the flow.
 Once I started exploring other knowledge-management systems (see [awesome knowledge management]) I realized what I was really after was a [digital garden].

 The ability to link between notes (pages, files, etc.) is key - and so the manual work log didn't scale very far.
-Browser-based systems like [OneNote], [Roam Research] are closer but had other limitations I wasn't happy with (price, not markdown, a lot of ceremony in splitting by personal/work/client, etc.).
-[Foam] is an exciting recent development but still left you to manage the `git` work yourself.
+Browser-based systems like [OneNote] and [Roam Research] are closer but have other limitations (price, not markdown, a lot of ceremony in splitting by personal/work/client, etc.).
+[Foam] is an exciting newcomer, but still leaves you to manage the `git` work yourself.

 The digital gardens I have (and continue to have) the most success with are actually in [OneNote] (once configured it's just so easy to access, share, cross-link).
 As they were mostly private (family or work related) the lack of an easy way to share publicly wasn't really an issue.

 Recently I've wanted to start [working with the garage door up], and after randomly seeing a tweet on [using GistPad for knowledge bases] the last thing holding me back (that damned `git` workflow!) was no longer an excuse.
-Thank you to to whatever twitter algorithm put that tweet into my feed!
+Thank you to whatever Twitter algorithm put that tweet into my feed!

-It's only been a few weeks but I'm totally hooked on [GistPad] and cannot imagine this workflow without it.
+It's only been a few weeks but I'm totally hooked on GistPad and cannot imagine this workflow without it.
 [Managing repos] is only one of _many_ features - and some of them could easily be extensions in their own right (e.g. managing gists, code tours, playgrounds).
-I'd highly recommend browsing the readme and looking at the great demonstrations of what it can do.
+I'd highly recommend browsing the [readme][gistpad readme] and looking at the demos of what it can do.

 If you just want to start managing (or just start!) your digital garden, it's only a few steps...